gordicaleksa/pytorch-deepdream/README.md

 **Note: you can see the exact params used to create these images encoded into the filename!**

-Make sure to check out the [Jupyter notebook!](https://github.com/gordicaleksa/pytorch-deepdream/blob/master/The%20Annotated%20DeepDream.ipynb)
+Make sure to check out the [Jupyter notebook!](https://github.com/gordicaleksa/pytorch-deepdream/blob/master/The%20Annotated%20DeepDream.ipynb), I've explained this thoroughly.

 ## Ouroboros Video Examples